The Role of OLAMIP in Production Agentic Systems

 • The agent queries the product_collection section

-This reduces classification error and improves downstream reasoning.
+This dramatically reduces classification errors and improves downstream reasoning.

 Example entry:

-The summary acts as a semantic compression layer, reducing the need for full‑page ingestion during early reasoning stages.
+The summary acts as a semantic compression layer, reducing the need for full‑page ingestion during early reasoning.

 4. OLAMIP in Multi‑Agent Architectures